 A primary concern with our instrument is that the planned location of the metro stations and the high-speed roads can directly impact the housing supply.
 This could happen if the urban planning process followed the 1968 study and implemented housing policies in the places planned to be connected.
 The concern may also arise if the 1968 transportation infrastructure plan anticipates housing growth.
 To tackle this concern, we control for the proximity to the CBD and to the transport infrastructure.
 However, there are other reasons why the planned routes will likely have little direct effect on outcomes.
-In 1973, Augusto Pinochet led a coup d'état against Salvador Allende's government that gave place to a dictatorship led by himself that lasted until 1990.
-The dictatorship's economic policy motto was liberalization, and urban planning was no exception.
-The dictatorship designed a new urban development policy that radically modified the guidelines developed in the 1960s.
-The implemented procedure established that urban land was not scarce and defined a flexible planning system that freed investors from restrictions such as the urban limit or the suburban protection strips (Biblioteca Nacional de Chile, 2023).
+In 1973, Augusto Pinochet led a coup d'état against Salvador Allende's government that gave place to a dictatorship led by himself that lasted until Figure 4: 1968 Planned infrastructure, Ministry of Public Infrastructure and Transport